ehendrix23/aioharmony/README.rst

     - Fix for new HUB version 4.15.250.
 (Thanks to `reneboer <https://github.com/reneboer>`__ for providing the quick fix).
 0.1.9.
 Fixed:
-    - Fixed "Network unreachable" or "Host unreachable" on certain installations (i.e. in Docker, HassIO)
+    - Fixed "Network unreachable" or "Host unreachable" on certain installations (i.e. in Docker, HassIO) 0.1.10.
+Changed:
+    - On reconnect the wait time will now start at 1 seconds and double every time with a maximum of 30 seconds.

 TODO
 ----